sendgrid/docs/source/User_Guide/email_activity.md

 You can receive bounce notifications to a specific address by enabling the "Forward Bounces" feature in your account and defining the forwarding address.
 However, you can also set it to send any bounces back to the originating FROM address.

-To access this feature navigate to **[Mail Settings](https://app.sendgrid.com/settings/mail_settings)** --> **Forward Bounce**

-From there, toggle the slider to "on", then leave the "Use the from address" box ticked and the email address entry field blank.
-This setup allows you to receive a bounce notification report to the FROM address on the email that bounced.
+**To receive a bounce notification report to the FROM address on the email that bounced:**

+1. Navigate to **[Mail Settings](https://app.sendgrid.com/settings/mail_settings)** --> **Forward Bounce**.
+1. Toggle the slider to **on**
+1. Leave the "Use the from address" box ticked.
+1. Leave the **email address** entry field blank.

 {% info %}
 If you are sending bounce messages to a Gmail account, you need to set up an email filter in your inbox to tell Gmail not to send these messages to your spam folder.

 When Gmail doesn’t see a corresponding message in the sent folder connecting the bounce message, it may decide that the bounce message isn’t valid and send it to spam.

 One way to do this is in the filter, set up **From** `daemon` and **Has the words** `daemon`, and check the box **Never send it to Spam**.
 {% endinfo %}